-16.09 Running, dunking and rough play are not permitted.
-No diving is allowed.

-16.10 Roller skates, skate boards, and bicycles are not permitted in the pool area.

-16.11 Pets are not permitted in the pool area.

-16.12 All swimmers must wear swimsuits (no cut-offs).
+- 16.10 Running, dunking and rough play are not permitted.
+No diving is allowed. - 16.11 Roller skates, skateboards, and bicycles are not permitted in the pool area. - 16.12 Pets are not permitted in the pool area. - 16.13 All swimmers must wear swimsuits (no cut-offs).
 Dress must be consistent with, and appropriate for, a family-oriented environment.
 Appropriate clothing and/or swim wear shall be worn in the manner it was designed to be worn at all times.
-All swimmers with shoulder-length hair must be capped or otherwise controlled to the satisfaction of the recreation manager or lifeguards.

-16.13 Food brought into the pool area must be kept within the table and deck chair areas.
+All swimmers with shoulder-length hair must be capped or otherwise controlled to the satisfaction of the recreation manager or lifeguards. - 16.14 Food brought into the pool area must be kept within the table and deck chair areas.
 Food must be kept away from the water and the pool deck surrounding the pool.
 Waste must be disposed of properly.
 Drinks must be in unbreakable containers and all trash deposited in containers provided.
-Smoking (including e-cigarettes) and/or alcohol are not permitted.

-16.14 Loud noises (including all audible electronic devices.) which would disturb others are not permitted.

-16.15 Photography of any kind is not permitted in or around the pool area.

-16.16 All persons who are sick with diarrhea are prohibited from entering and using the pools.
+Smoking (including ecigarettes) and/or alcohol are not permitted. - 16.15 Loud noises (including all audible electronic devices.) which would disturb others are not permitted. - 16.16 Photography of people is not permitted in or around the pool area unless permission has been granted by the subjects or parents/guardians of minors. - 16.17 All persons who are sick with diarrhea are prohibited from entering and using the pools.
 Urinating or defecating in the pools is prohibited.
 A violation of this rule by a member or a member's guest that requires the closure of either pool for health and safety reasons will result in the member being liable for the actual costs incurred to clean, sanitize, and replace the water.